Java bytecode

+Java bytecode is the instruction set of the Java virtual machine (JVM), the language to which Java and other JVM-compatible source code is compiled.
+Each instruction is represented by a single byte, hence the name bytecode, making it a compact form of data.

+Due to the nature of bytecode, a Java bytecode program is runnable on any machine with a compatible JVM, without the lengthy process of compiling from source code.

+Java bytecode is used at runtime either interpreted by a JVM or compiled to machine code via just-in-time (JIT) compilation and run as a native application.

+As Java bytecode is designed for a cross-platform compatibility and security, a Java bytecode application tends to run consistently across various hardware and software configurations.

 Relation to Java

-A Java programmer does not need to be aware of or understand Java bytecode at all.
+In general, a Java programmer does not need to understand Java bytecode or even be aware of it.
 However, as suggested in the IBM developerWorks journal, "Understanding bytecode and what bytecode is likely to be generated by a Java compiler helps the Java programmer in the same way that knowledge of assembly helps the C or C++ programmer."

 Instruction set architecture

+The bytecode comprises various instruction types, including data manipulation, control transfer, object creation and manipulation, and method invocation, all integral to Java's object-oriented programming model.

 The JVM is both a stack machine and a register machine.
 Each frame for a method call has an "operand stack" and an array of "local variables".
-The operand stack is used for operands to computations and for receiving the return value of a called method, while local variables serve the same purpose as registers and are also used to pass method arguments.
+The operand stack is used for passing operands to computations and for receiving the return value of a called method, while local variables serve the same purpose as registers and are also used to pass method arguments.
 The maximum size of the operand stack and local variable array, computed by the compiler, is part of the attributes of each method.
 Each can be independently sized from 0 to 65535 values, where each value is 32 bits. long and double types, which are 64 bits, take up two consecutive local variables (which need not be 64-bit aligned in the local variables array) or one value in the operand stack (but are counted as two units in the depth of the stack).